 3. Keep Your Restaurant Costs In Check

-Restaurants incur variously fixed (rent, staff salary) and variable (electricity, food of vegetables & other food ingredients) costs.
+Restaurants incur fixed (rent, staff salary) and variable (electricity, food of vegetables & other food ingredients) costs.
 The trick to run a successful restaurant business is optimizing your margins to reduce these costs, without compromising on the quality of your restaurant.

 You may not have much say in the rent of the property, but try negotiating with the owner to give you ample parking space or exclusive use of an alternate elevator for the guests in the same amount of rent.
 Due to high rentals, restaurant owners are also opting for Cloud Kitchens and Food Trucks.